Shenandoah Valley: Transportation

 Transportation in the Shenandoah Valley consists mainly of road and rail and contains several metropolitan area transit authorities.
 The main north-south road transportation is Interstate 81, which parallels the old Valley Turnpike (U.S. Route 11) and the ancient Great Path of the Native Americans through its course in the valley.
 In the lower (northern) valley, on the eastern side, U.S. Route 340 also runs north-south, starting from Waynesboro in the south, running through the Page Valley to Front Royal, and on to Harpers Ferry, West Virginia, where it exits the valley into Maryland.
 Major east-west roads cross the valley as well, providing access to the Piedmont and the Allegheny Mountains.
 Starting from the north, these routes include U.S. Route 50, U.S. Route 522, Interstate 66, U.S. Route 33, U.S. Route 250, Interstate 64, and U.S. Route 60.

-CSX Transportation operates several rail lines through the valley, including the old Baltimore and Ohio Railroad, the old Manassas Gap Railroad and the old Virginia Central Railroad.
+CSX Transportation operates several rail lines through the valley, including the old Baltimore and Ohio Railroad, Virginia Central Railroad.
+Norfolk Southern operates the old Manassas Gap Railroad and the Norfolk and Western and Chesapeake Western.
 There are also more modern lines that run the length of the valley parallel to the Valley Pike and U.S. 340.
-The rail lines are primarily used for freight transportation, though Maryland Area Rail Commuter (MARC) trains utilize the old B&O line from stations in Martinsburg, Duffields, and Harper's Ferry to Washington Union Station and vice versa.
+The rail lines are primarily used for freight transportation, though Maryland Area Rail Commuter (MARC) trains utilize the old B&O line from stations in Martinsburg, Duffields, and Harper's Ferry to Washington Union Station in Washington, D.C., and vice versa.
+Amtrak utilizes Harpers Ferry and Martinsburg as well along the Floridian route.
+Amtrak also runs the Cardinal through the valley along the old Virginia Central.